 Libros is now focusing on publishing translations

-Ekstasis has a special interested in sharing the wealth of Quebec literature with the English speaking Canada.
+Ekstasis mission is to share the wealth of Quebec literature with English-speaking Canada.

-The publishers spoke of the challenge of making money.
-And all stated that they were committed to continuing their press whether or not they made a profit.
+The publishers discussed the challenge of making money.
+They all agreed they were committed to continuing their press regardless of profitability.

--manuscripts that are accepting now will be published in 2016
+-manuscripts that are accepted now will be published in 2016

 -author readings are mainly done in bookstores